plone/training/docs/customizing-volto-light-theme/advanced-components-bm3.md

 }
 ```

-The Signal sign-up now appears before the footer on every page, demonstrating how slots let you extend the layout without shadowing core components.
+The Signal sign-up now appears at the top of the footer on every page, after any footer logos, which shows how slots let you extend the layout without shadowing core components.

+(light-theme-swap-components-label)=

 ## Swapping Structural Components